August 26, 2020

 08:30 - 14:30

-This seminar is organised as a partnership between the European geothermal industry and European loc...
+This seminar has been organised as a partnership between the European geothermal industry and Europe...

 Geothermal Energy is the energy stored in the form of heat beneath the earth’s surface.
 This energy can be found at different temperatures in the ground and the ground water, depending on local geology and depth.
 Beside electric power generation, today geothermal energy is used for district heating, heating and cooling of buildings, and many other direct uses.